- Who We Are

 Bruce A. Scheidt

-Mr. Scheidt is the managing shareholder and the firm’s business services practice group manager.
-The business services practice group includes the firm’s commercial litigation, business law, banking and creditors rights, corporate formation, real estate, trusts and estates, and tax practices.
-Mr. Scheidt represents private entities in commercial litigation, serves as general counsel for local businesses, and represents lending institutions in lender liability lawsuits, debt collection actions and bankruptcy proceedings.
+Mr. Scheidt, the firm's managing shareholder, represents private entities in commercial litigation, serves as general counsel for local businesses, and represents lending institutions in lender liability lawsuits, debt collection actions and bankruptcy proceedings.
 He also represents private and public sector clients in all areas of employment and labor law, including defending employers in discrimination, harassment, retaliation, disability accommodation and whistleblower lawsuits, negotiating executive employment agreements, and representing employers in collective bargaining.
 He is an accomplished litigator, representing private and public clients in federal and state courts at the trial and appellate levels and in arbitration proceedings.

 In practice since 1991, Mr. Scheidt represents corporate and public agency clients in business, commercial litigation and labor-and employment-related matters.
 His clients include regional banks, local manufacturing companies, retailers, Fortune 500 corporations, as well as, cities, counties and special districts throughout the State.